 I find myself having some pleasant feelings and some unpleasant feelings of memories that have long ago been stored and processed.
 These are very old memories with no particular feelings attached to them, but now I’m receiving very much new emotions about these old memories that could easily have been forgotten.

-One memory that got me to notice that this was happening was of Beth’s feet.
+One memory that got me to notice that all this was happening that was different than how my pre-stroke damaged brain had worked was of Beth’s feet.
 Beth was a girl I went to high school with.
 I think she was friends with my girlfriend in high school, but not really close friends or anything.
 More of an acquaintance, I guess.
 I don’t remember being friends with her, either.
 I don’t think we knew each other more than as classmates or acquaintances.
 Beth is my age now, around 46, probably.
 So, it’s strange that I have these feelings because of these memories of a high school girl from long ago as if it just happened recently.

 What I remember strangely and inexplicably vividly are Beth’s feet.
 She went around high school barefoot most of the time.
 I think she owned shoes.
 She simply chose not to wear them most of the time.
 At the time, I recall, I thought that this was kind of dangerous and unsanitary.
 Imagine walking around your high school without shoes.
 Your feet would get dirty pretty fast with no way to wash them.
 Beth didn’t seem to care about that.
 She would prop her bare feet up on nearby chairs and things.
 It sounds way sexier than it was at the time which was rather mundane and somewhat unsanitary.
 Maybe there is something about writing that transforms the every day action into something more when that writing is complemented by an imagination.
 That is how my feeling about that memory has transformed.
 It’s as if it were stretched through the lens of writing.